oSharpey/cyber-obsidian/year-2/IRSM/Lecture-1.md

 ## Threat
 - *A circumstance or event that has the potential to cause harm by violating security*
-- A threat will be identified if we see a vulnerablity or weakness on our system
+- A threat will be identified if we see a vulnerability or weakness on our system
 - Factors to employ a threat:
 	- **Motivation** is the degree to which an agent is prepared to implement a threat.
 Is it an opportunity or targeted
 	- **Capability** is the degree to which an aggressor is able to implement a threat.
 Different capability based on expertise